mozmorris/mozmorris.github.com/_posts/2014-03-10-using-guarded-assignment-default-in-sass.md

 `!default` will assign a value only if the variable does not already have one.
 In other words, it prevents a variable from being reassigned.

 How is this useful?
 It allow us to create customisable modules with fallbacks.
-Let's say we've created a headings module that styles the page headers.
+Let's say we've created a headings module that styles the page headers:

 {% highlight sass %}
 /* _headers.scss module */